Technology

 -

 Students and teachers are encouraged to use technology as a tool to contribute to and enhance their teaching and learning.
-The Technology Integration Specialist provides guidance and support for teachers, students, and parents.

-Technology Professional Development is to help increase teacher, student, and parent skills and knowledge of existing technology – on campus as well as emerging educational technologies worldwide.
+Technology Professional Development is to help increase teacher, student, and parent skills and knowledge of existing technology on campus as well as emerging educational technologies worldwide.

 With these new skills and knowledge: